-In my search, I came across the extraordinary audio documentaries of artist-musician Matt Marble which led us to this interview.
+In my search, I came across the extraordinary audio documentaries of artist-musician Matt Marble, which led me to this interview.

-I’m sure after listening to this interview you’ll want to hear Matt’s work direct.
+I’m sure that after listening to this interview, you’ll want to hear Matt’s work directly.
 Here’s a representative sampling with an emphasis on his jazz work.

 “Secret Sound” Programs that Might be of Special Interest to Jazz on the Tube Fans

-When you visit make sure you hit Matt’s contribution jar.
-This is an extraordinary body of work that deserves all our support – especially if we want to see more of it being produced which I do!
+When you visit, make sure you contribute to Matt’s jar.
+This is an extraordinary body of work that deserves all our support—especially if we want to see more of it being produced, which I do!

 In his 12th book, Life Through The Eyes Of A Jazz Journalist, Scott Yanow discusses his beginnings in jazz, his busy career as a freelance jazz critic, memories of scores of live performances, his encounters with jazz greats, the history of the Playboy and Monterey Jazz Festivals, and his experiences as an occasional musician.